oroinc/documentation/book/custom_application.rst

 Application Deployment
 ----------------------

-Oro applications are Open Source and may be deployed to the on-premise environments.
-Deployment method could be different and Depending on organization requirements and infrastructure, you can design your custom deployment process, noting the following recommendations:
+Oro applications are open source and may be deployed to the on-premise environments.
+Deployment method could be different depending on organization requirements and infrastructure.
+You can design your custom deployment process, noting the following recommendations:

 #) Take into account recommendations in `Symfony Application Deployment`_ documentation.
 #) Lock all dependencies with `composer.lock`_ before taking the code to production